-The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Simpson Experiment Station near Pendleton, SC.
+The Clemson Bull Test (CUBT) is located at the Clemson Beef Cattle Farm on the Piedmont Experiment Station near Pendleton, SC.
 It is a 112-days feedlot test feeding a commodity byproduct-based bull test ration.

 The Clemson Heifer Sale is held following the Clemson Bull Test Sale at Garrison Livestock Arena – Cattle Complex near Clemson, SC on the first Saturday of February each year.
 These performance-tested, bred and open, yearling heifers consigned by SC cattlemen must meet minimum health and sale weight requirements.